 Basic income per common share is computed by dividing the net income or loss by the weighted average number of common shares outstanding during the period.
 Diluted income per common share is computed by dividing net income by the weighted average number of common shares and potentially dilutive common share equivalents.
-For the three months ended September 30, 2013 the effects of approximately 0.7 million common shares issuable upon exercise of options granted pursuant to the Company's 2007 and 2010 Long-Term Incentive Plans are not included in computations because their effect was anti-dilutive.
-For the three months ended September 30, 2012 the effects of approximately 0.5 million common shares issuable upon exercise of options granted pursuant to the Company's 2007 and 2010 Long-Term Incentive Plans are not included in computations because their effect was anti-dilutive.
+For the three and six months ended December 31, 2013 the effects of approximately 0.6 million and 0.7 million common shares, respectively, issuable upon exercise of options granted pursuant to the Company's 2007 and 2010 Long-Term Incentive Plans are not included in common shares, respectively, issuable upon exercise of options granted pursuant to the Company's 2007 and 2010 Long-Term Incentive Plans are not included in computations because their effect was anti-dilutive.